pszemraj/decoder-pytorch-template/README.md

 burn = { version = "0.19", features = ["std", "train", "wgpu"] }
 ```

+- If you bump into an `evaluate_obligation` incremental ICE from `rustc` (seen as "encountered incremental compilation error ... canonical"), it's a compiler bug.
+Incremental builds are now disabled for dev/test profiles in `Cargo.toml`; if you manually re-enable them, run `cargo clean -p burn-llama` to unstick the build or set `CARGO_INCREMENTAL=0`.

 ## Roadmap

 - [x] Basic Llama architecture